Captions are great for making videos (especially technical ones!) easier to understand and search.

 If the speaker provided a script, I usually put the script under this heading.

-If you're using subed, you can move to the point to a good stopping point for a phrase, toggle playing with M-SPC, and then M-. (subed-split-subtitle) when the player reaches that point.
-If it's too fast, use M-j to repeat the current subtitle.
+If you're using subed, you can move to the point to a good stopping point for a phrase, use M-SPC to toggle pausing M-.

 Starting from scratch

-You can send us a text file with just the text transcript in it and not worry about the timestamps.
+One option is to send us a text file with just the text transcript in it and not worry about the timestamps.
 We can figure out the timing using aeneas for forced alignment.

 WEBVTT